safaa-alnabulsi/serverless-s3-thumbnails/README.md

-# serverless-s3-thumbnails
+# Serverless S3 Thumbnails Generator

-A practical example using Python, deploy a service to generate thumbnails for images that interacts with S3 and use a plugin to properly package your Python dependencies.
+A practical example using Python to deploy a service to generate thumbnails for images that interacts with S3.

 ## Pre-requisite: